xpinjection/test-driven-spring-boot/README.md

 ![CI status](https://github.com/xpinjection/test-driven-spring-boot/actions/workflows/maven.yml/badge.svg)

-Sample Spring Boot applications written in TDD style.
+Sample Spring Boot cloud-native application written in TDD style.

 The easiest way to run application locally is to use _LocalLibraryApplication_ class.
 It will run all needed dependencies in the Docker containers and configure application to use them automatically.